Meditation and Moderation Analysis

 Moderation analysis is the process of determining whether the third variable affects the direction or strength of the relationship between a dependent variable and an independent variable.
 The easiest way to remember this is to know that the moderator variable can alter the strength of the relationship between the other two variables from strong to moderate and sometimes to nothing at all.
 A moderator is like a turn dial on relationships; when you change its values, the relationship that was observed earlier would likely change or dissolve away.

 For instance, if you expect that the amount of time you spend studying for an algebra test is related to the grades you score in the end, you are probably right.
-There is a very strong relationship between the amounts of time spend studying for the test and how much you score.
+There is a very strong relationship between the amount of time spent studying for the test and how much you score.
 However, this relation may not hold up if the grade is the moderator variable.
-If you change the value of the grade moderator from a university student to a high school student, the relation is likely to change too because the level of grading is different.
+If you change the value of the grade moderator from a university student to a high school student, the relationship is likely to change too because the level of grading is different.

 The examples explained in each analysis should clarify the distinction between mediation and moderation variables.
 If you are still having trouble understanding the two techniques, feel free to contact us.
 Our mediation and moderation analysis assignment help experts will be happy to offer the required support.